bpfman/bpfman/docs/bpfd/tutorial.md

 and `/run/bpfd/bytecode/` are deleted.
 Save any changes or files that were created if needed.

-## Build and Run Local BPF Programs
+## Build and Run Local eBPF Programs

-In the examples above, all the BPF programs were pulled from pre-built images.
+In the examples above, all the eBPF programs were pulled from pre-built images.
 This tutorial uses examples from the [xdp-tutorial](https://github.com/xdp-project/xdp-tutorial).
 The pre-built container images can be found here:
 [https://quay.io/organization/bpfd-bytecode](https://quay.io/organization/bpfd-bytecode)